 A 29-year-old member asked:

-can a spinal cord stimulator be used to treat musculoskeletal pain?
+Can a spinal cord stimulator be used to treat musculoskeletal pain?

-3 doctor answers
+3 doctor answers • 5 doctors weighed in

-32 years experience Neurosurgery
+Neurosurgery 33 years experience

 Technically No: Spinal cord stimulation is intended for chronic neuropathic pain affecting the trunk and extremities.
 Your pain specialist can help determine if scs is right for you.
 If your pain is more neuropathic than muscular than it may be an option.

 Last updated Aug 5, 2017

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 50% off with $15/month membership

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.